mafranklin/mfranklin-website/_posts/2021-01-08-home-assistant-environment-monitoring.md

 ![Finalise MQTT](/assets/img/raspberrypi/MQTTfinalise.png)

-## home assistant dashboard config
+## Home assistant dashboard config

 The final thing to do is to display or use the data from the sensors.
 There are many different ways that this can be done.
 If there are other smart home devices connected to Home Assistant automating things might be useful, and this is something which I hope to explore further in the future.
 For now I just set up some simple graphs and displays on the dashboard showing the temperature and humidity in the rooms with the sensors.